EPIMEDIUMcontinued

 EPIMEDIUM epsteinii CPC 940347

 A handsome species with large pale lilac and purple flowers.
-The young leaves are an unusual pale green.
+The young leaves are an unusual pale green, flushed with copper-bronze.

 EPIMEDIUM fargesii 'Pink Constellation'